cmg-dev/advanced_microservices/presi.md

 1. Technology agnostic orchestration pattern.
 1. Will bring you transparency.
-1. Devs learn to thing like operators.
+1. Devs learn to think like operators.
 1. Available on your platform.
 ]